 Jean Kitchin, a resident of Mayview Park and the Chairman and a member of the Executive Committee of the BRCA Board of Trustees.
 Jean graduated from UNC Chapel Hill; and following a career producing and hosting television shows for local and statewide stations, she took over as the CEO and President of three independent pharmacies, which she sold after running them for 16 years.
 She continues to host and produce multiple television shows and is also producing video projects as a volunteer in Blowing Rock.
 She has served in leadership positions on the UNC Chapel Hill Board of Trustees, the Rocky Mount Chamber of Commerce, Nash UNC Hospital, and the Nash-Rocky Mount Board of Education.
 In Blowing Rock she is a member of the Blowing Rock Methodist Church and the Blowing Rock Historical Society.

-Jane Whitt Sellers, a resident of Wonderland Drive and the Vice Chair and a member of the Executive Committee of the BRCA Board of Trustees.
+Jane Whitt Sellers, is a resident of Wonderland Drive and the Vice Chairman and a member of the Executive Committee of the BRCA Board of Trustees.
 She and her husband David have been homeowners in Blowing Rock since 2017.
-Janie graduated from Hollins University and then earned an MS from Virginia Tech and a JD from the University of Virginia School of Law.
-Janie retired in 2020 from being a senior partner with McGuireWoods LLP, concentrating in corporate finance, corporate governance, securities and mergers and acquisitions.
-She has experience in domestic (U.S.) and cross border representations.
-Janie has served in leadership positions on numerous boards including the Alamance Country Club, The University of the South (Sewanee), The Burlington School, St. Margaret’s School, St. Margaret’s School Foundation, Church Schools in the Diocese of Virginia, and the Virginia State Bar Business Law Section.
-She has also served as a Vestry member and Senior Warden, Episcopal Church of the Holy Comforter in Burlington, NC.
-In Blowing Rock Janie is a member of BRAHM and the Blowing Rock Historical Society and attends Rumple Presbyterian Church and St. Mary’s of the Hills Episcopal Church.
+Janie graduated from Hollins University and subsequently earned a MS from Virginia Tech and a JD from the University of Virginia School of Law.
+Now retired, Janie had a long career with the law firm of McGuireWoods LLP where she became a senior partner, concentrating in corporate finance, corporate governance, securities and mergers and acquisitions.
+Janie has served in leadership positions on numerous boards including the Alamance Country Club, the Episcopal Church of the Holy Comforter - Burlington, NC, The Burlington School, The University of the South (Sewanee), St. Margaret’s School, Church Schools in the Diocese of Virginia, and the Virginia State Bar Business Law Section.
+In Blowing Rock Janie is a member of BRAHM and the Blowing Rock Historical Society.
+She attends Rumple Presbyterian Church and St. Mary’s of the Hills Episcopal Church.

 Barry Buxton, a resident of Green Hill Circle and a member of the Executive Committee of the BRCA Board of Trustees.
 Barry is a native of Blowing Rock and was born in 1949 in the old Wallingford Clinic.
 Barry is the retired president of Lees-McRae College in Banner Elk.
 In a diverse career spanning 35 years, he has been a real estate developer, science museum director, writer & editor, teacher, researcher, and community leader.
 As Vice President of the Savannah College of Art and Design, he helped establish campuses in Atlanta, Hong Kong, and Lacoste, France.
 Dr. Buxton has extensive international experience in Europe and China.
 In 1987 he received the Distinguished Service Award from the Blue Ridge Parkway for his research on such sites as the Moses Cone Estate and Mabry Mill.
 He had the honor of working with former President H.W.
 Bush and Barbara Bush to establish and direct the Houston Museum of Health & Medical Science.
 In 1989 his centennial history of Blowing Rock, A Village Tapestry, received the Best Community History Award from the NC Society of Historians.
 He has served as a consultant to such diverse organizations as the Howard Hughes Medical Institute, Tennessee Board of Regents, National Endowment for the Humanities, and Texas A&M University.
 He is the former president of the NCAA Conference Carolinas.
 In 2016, Governor Pat McCrory awarded Dr. Buxton Order of the Long Leaf Pine, the highest civilian award in the state.
 In retirement Barry is an avid golfer, tennis player, and cyclist.